Mqtth3w/Forwarder-Telegram-bot/README.md

 ### DESTINATION
 - Start the bot.
 - To reply do reply at the message with the ID of the sender.
-- `/block <replace with sender ID>` block the sender. <!-- &lt;replace with senderID&gt; -->
+- `/block <Sender ID>` block the sender. <!-- &lt;replace with senderID&gt; -->
-- `/unblock <replace with sender ID>` unblock the sender.
+- `/unblock <Sender ID>` unblock the sender.
-- `/suspend <optionally insert here a custom sentence>` suspend the service.
+- `/suspend <Optionally insert here a custom sentence>` suspend the service.
 Means that when a user uses the bot, they will receive a message: "Sorry, the service is temporarily suspended. [+custom sentence]".
 So the DESTINATION will not be informed.
 Example: `/suspend I'm in vacation` then the user will recive "Sorry, the service is temporarily suspended.
 I'm in vacation".
 You can also use the suspend command to change the custom sentence, sending it again with a new sentence.
 - `/unsuspend` unsuspend the service.
 When you unsuspend, you clear the custom sentence.
 - `/help` gives you a link to this User guide and FAQ.
-- `/blocked` gives you the list of users you blocked (their ID).
+- `/blocked` gives you the list of users you blocked (their IDs).
 This may be useful because if you update your bot's code, the blocked list will reset and start from scratch.
+- `/pin <User ID>` set the user with the specified ID as default receiver.
+It means if you send a message to the bot (not a command) it will be sent automatically to the pinned user except if you use the standard reply then you will reply the specified user.
+- `/unpin` unpin the pinned user.

 # FAQ
 - Why the sender ID?
 Because it is an unique identifier that never changes for the user (until deletion).
 It is like a primary key.